Dental Exams & Cleanings Hamilton

 A cleaning is multi-functional and typically performed by a hygienist to remove build-up around your teeth and gums that can lead to gum disease and other illnesses as mentioned above.
 Even if you brush well and floss daily, tartar can still form on your teeth.
 If you put off cleanings because you think you do a good job brushing at home, reconsider.
 Only a hygienist or dentist can determine your risk for gum disease.
 And since we’re talking prevention, schedule to make cleaning a priority!

 A dentist performs an examination.
 Usually, an exam follows a cleaning, but not always.
 During this visit, the dentist will:

 - Check teeth alignment, usually with an X-ray, and screen for any functional problems you may have like trouble chewing

 - Screen for cavities and other structural tooth problems

 - Check for signs of oral cancer by assessing for sores, discolorations or other symptoms inside your mouth

 - Check your head, neck, and jaw for any abnormalities

 - Screen for other conditions that may be present in your mouth, like vitamin deficiencies, or discoloration of the gums

-We use the latest in precise dental technology to diagnose and treat any oral conditions you may have.
+We are ready to diagnose and treat almost any oral condition to help our patients have healthy teeth and gums for life.
 Have a fear of coming in to see us?
 Don’t worry.
 Many people experience anxiety about having to come in for a visit.
 The good news is we offer sedation dentistry to make the experience more peaceful for you.

 SPEAK TO YOUR DENTIST ABOUT THIS PROCEDURE TODAY!